 I walk my dog at least an hour, often more, every working day and again, we’re not talking taking a gentle stroll.
 We march, no… stride … and frequently tramp up hill and down dale in all weathers, tackling anything that lies ahead and completing our rugged circuit in less and less time, and with less and less of a sweat, with each passing week.

-Towards the end of the electric bike loan I had, deliberately, been using the power boost less and less; mainly because I wanted to see if I could tackle those hills and just how strong my legs really were.
+Towards the end of the electric moped or electric bike loan I had, deliberately, been using the power boost less and less; mainly because I wanted to see if I could tackle those hills and just how strong my legs really were.
 It was a struggle but mostly, I suspected, because of the bike’s own weight.

 Finally, as with all important decision-making, I decided to sleep on it and then dig out my old (very old) non power assisted bike, dust off over a decade of neglect, and test my theory that I am now strong and fit enough to cycle to work and back relying on my own leg power.